Spring Lake Ranch Therapeutic Community Notice of Privacy Practices

 Others Involved in Your Healthcare:

 Your treatment will be provided in a professional and confidential manner.
-No information of your treatment will be released to others without your written permission or otherwise required by law.
+No information about your treatment will be released to others without your written permission or as otherwise required by law.
 Any party requesting information about you or on your behalf is responsible for obtaining a written release from you and sending it to SLR before any consultation will occur.
 SLR will not initiate such a release if the information being sought or generated is from the other party.
 If a third party contacts SLR, we cannot even say that you are or are not a resident.
 SLR will direct them to contact you.
 SLR will always inform you when someone contacts us about you if you are currently a resident.
 In an emergency, if you are unable to agree or object to such a disclosure, SLR may disclose such information as necessary if SLR determines that it is in your best interest based on our professional judgment and obligation.
 SLR may use or disclose protected health information to notify or assist in notifying a family member, personal representative or any other person that is responsible for your care of your location, general condition or death.
 Finally, SLR may use or disclose your protected health information to an authorized public or private entity to assist in treatment efforts and to coordinate use and disclosures to family or other individuals involved in your health care.

 SLR may use or disclose your protected health information in an emergency treatment situation.
 If this happens, SLR shall allow you to object to future disclosures as soon as reasonably practical after the delivery of treatment.